 Arham Surgical Hospital is considered as one of the best Appendix removal hospital in Ahmedabad.
 People come to us with the complaint of stomach pain and vomiting every year trying to find a doctor for Appendix treatment in Ahmedabad.
 Dr Chirag Shah is established name as best Appendix Doctor in Ahmedabad.
 Patients who got the surgery in Arham Surgical Hospital, say that Dr. Chirag Shah is the top doctor for Appendix surgery.

 Patients come to us from whole Ahmedabad and Gujarat as Gandhinagar, Kalol, Mehsana, Anand, Satellite, Vastrapur, Shivranjani, Ambawadi, Prahlad Nagar, Ramdev nagar and Bodakdev for Appendix surgery with us.
 Dr. Shah is celebrated among people as Best Appendix removal doctor in Ahmedabad.
-He is famous as top doctor for Appendix surgery, who can give almost painless Appendix surgery.
+He is famous as top doctor for Appendix surgery, who can give almost painless Appendix surgery & Piles Doctor in Ahmedabad.

 The focus will be on your abdominal pain.There is no single test to confirm appendicitis.